Aviv-public/Aviv-Web-Technical-Test/README.md

 Please follow carefully these instructions to get started.
 This is the recommended path to run the technical test and should save you plenty of setup times.
 You can always chose a different approach you are more used to (e.g., cloning and running locally the test), at the risk of spending more time on the test.

-### 1. Create your Codespace
+### I - Create your Codespace

 GitHub provides a feature called GitHub Codespaces to allow developing using VS Code directly in development containers.
 This is the recommended approach for completing this test.

-Make sure you are signed in, then click on the green `‹› Code` button at the top of this page and on the `⋯` at the top right of the modal (make sure to *not* use the big green `Create codespace` button).
-Click on `+ New with options...`.
+1. Click on the green `‹› Code` button at the top of this page.
+2. Click on `⋯` at the top right of the modal. ⚠️ Make sure to *not* use the big green `Create codespace` button.
+3. Click on `+ New with options...`.

-Do not change the branch on the new page nor the region or the Machine type.
-In the `Dev container configuration`, choose the one that matches the technical test you're expected to perform.
-Finally, click on the `Create codespace` button.
+4. In the `Dev container configuration`, choose the one that matches the technical test you're expected to perform. ⚠️ Do not change the branch on the new page nor the region or the Machine type.
+5. Click on the `Create codespace` button.

 Creating the Codespace can take a few minutes.
 Read the following steps while waiting.

 > **⚠️ Heads up!**
 >
-> Before starting using your Codespace, please finish to read the following.
+> Before starting using your Codespace, **please finish reading the following**.

-### 2. A few tips on how to use a Codespace
+### II - A few tips on how to use a Codespace

 When the Codespace, please wait a few additional seconds.
 The Codespace is ready when the README is opened and displayed in the main screen of VS Code.
 You may not see a loader while it's getting prepared.
 Just be patient.
 You can assume the Codespace is ready when the README is displayed to you.